 Heaven knows I love outdoor equipment because it doesn’t clutter up my house!
 Plus, you know, exercise. 😉

-As far as I can tell the ones made by Micro Kickboard are the name brand, but other companies (like Rimable, Voyage Sports, Vokul, and Globber) make them at slightly lower price points.
+Micro Kickboard is the name brand, but other companies (like Rimable, Voyage Sports, Vokul, and Globber) make them at slightly lower price points.
 They also come in several different sizes, so watch the weight guidelines to get a feel for that.

 —

-Best wishes to you and me both as we try to strike that tricky balance between enough toys to keep our kids curious and engaged but not so many that collecting them and cleaning them up takes over our lives! 😉
+Best wishes to all the parents trying to strike that tricky balance between enough toys to keep your kids curious and engaged but not so many that collecting them and cleaning them up takes over your life! 😉

 I’d love to hear—How’s the toy situation at your house?